3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;<a target="_blank" href="https://www.cifraclub.com/miley-cyrus/happy-together/" >Happy Together</a> <a target="_blank" href=""  ><FAIcon icon="fa-solid fa-play"  /></a>

-&nbsp;        Em                                         -clave de E &nbsp;Imagine me and you, I do
+&nbsp;        Em                                         -clave de Em &nbsp;Imagine me and you, I do
 &nbsp;                  D
 &nbsp;I think about you day and night, it’s only right